chocolatey/choco/Scenarios.md

 #### when upgrading a package that errors

- * should contain a warning message that it was unable to install a package
+ * should contain a warning message that it was unable to upgrade a package
  * should delete the rollback
  * should have an error package result
  * should have expected error in package result